aurelsahiti/Retail-Sales-Analytics-Transforming-Transaction-Data-into-Strategic-Intelligence/README.md

 - When do customers spend the most, and how can we capitalize on these peaks?
 - How can we identify patterns in purchase quantities to enhance cross-selling and demand forecasting?

-The goal was to build an **automated AWS analytics pipeline** that continuously delivers insights into these questions — replacing manual Excel-based reporting with scalable, real-time intelligence.
+The goal was to build an **automated AWS analytics pipeline** that continuously delivers insights into these questions, replacing manual Excel based reporting with scalable, real-time intelligence.

 ---